autocrypt/autocrypt/doc/level0.rst

 * ``key``: the raw key material, after base64 decoding
 * ``prefer_encrypted``: a quad-state: ``nopreference``, ``yes``, ``no`` or ``reset``

-Optionally, an agent MAY store and maintain the following data in order to provide clearer feedback to the user:

-* ``counting_since``: The UTC timestamp of when we started counting
-* ``count_have_ach``: A count of parsed AutoCrypt headers
-* ``count_no_ach``: A count of messages without AutoCrypt headers
-* ``bad_user_agent``: The apparent user-agent (if known) of the last message seen without AutoCrypt headers.

 .. note::

-     These attributes are all optional, and are presented here as a recommendation of the type of data an AutoCrypt capable user-agent might record in order to provide the user with more detailed feedback and guidance when we detect a potential conflict.

-     The theory is that a message of the form "The recipient may not be able to read encrypted mail" could be augmented with reasons such as "The last 5 messages we saw from them all came from a non-AutoCrypt capable e-mail application", or "Their most recent message was sent on April 5th using Apple Mail on an iPad."

-     This is not an exhaustive list; implementors are encouraged to improve upon this scheme as they see fit.
+     The above is not an exhaustive list; implementors are encouraged to improve upon this scheme as they see fit.
+Suggestions for additional (optional) state that an agent may want to keep about a peer can be found in :doc:`optional-state`.

 Updating internal state upon message receipt